jonlpersson/ed-latimore/site/_posts/2022-05-27-7-ways-to-improve-numeracy-skills.md

 tags:
   - math-concepts
 description: >-
-  The numeracy skills of people are falling behind.
   This is bigger than just being good at math.
 Numbers are essential to life.
-Learn how to improve your skill in handling them here.
+  Learn how to improve your numeracy skills in this lesson.
 image: /assets/images/drafts/cme4.jpg
 ---
 Numeracy is your ability to use mathematics in the real world.
 It’s being able to use numerical skills to solve actual real-world problems.
 I believe that the ability to understand and apply math concepts to real life is a literacy skill that's as important as reading.